-The following are considered reported changes for the Food Stamp Program and require follow up and/or action for all AG's.
+The following are considered reported changes for SNAP and require follow up and/or action for all AG's.

 - Communication from an AG member, such as an office visit, telephone call or written statement to report a change for any program of assistance in RAPIDS; or - Communication from the AG's documented authorized representative and/or authorized EBT cardholder on behalf of the AG.
-See Sections 1.4,E and 1.4,T. This does not include SSI/RSDI payees, unless they are also the authorized representative or EBT cardholder; or - Changes reported during an application for burial assistance and an application or redetermination for any program of assistance which is entered in RAPIDS; or
+See Sections 1.4,E and 1.4,T. This does not include SSI/RSDI payees, unless they are also the authorized representative or EBT cardholder.